Jungle Woman: Reception

 From contemporary reviews, "Char" of Variety commented on the cast noting J. Carrol Naish had his "usual steady performance" while Samuel S. Hinds, Milburn Stone, Douglass Dumbrille, Lois Collier and Richard Davis were suitable.
 Frank Quinn of New York Daily Mirror found that the "story is told reasonably enough" and that "Naish turns in the most convincing performance as the puzzled medico".
 Kate Cameron of the New York Daily News referred to the film as a "sequel on the economic scale" noting the use of old footage and that Acquanetta acted with "a stilted air, while the other members of the cast go through their parts [...] with assurance, trying to give the absurd story a semblance of reality".
 The New York World-Telegram commented that "after Jungle Woman is over you may have furtive desire to turn yourself into a gorilla just once - and wreck the theater".
 Bosley Crowther of The New York Times declared that Universal cloaked the film with "a balther of scientific bunk.....
 What's Universal doing to us - trying to make monkeys of us all?"

 From retrospective reviews, the authors of the book Universal Horrors stated that after spending its most excited sequence at the beginning, the film "quickly descends into unrelieved tedium" and that Jungle Woman was a "a chore to sit through even for hardcore Universal horror buffs" and is "often cited as among the worst, if not the worst of Universal's horror movies".
 Hans J. Stoll of AllMovie echoed this statement, stating it was a "strong contender for the title of Universal's worst horror film of the 1940s" noting that the film contained "seemingly endless "flashback" footage" and "some notoriously rotten acting".

+Retrospective appraisal

+Film historian Wheeler W. Dixon reports that LeBorg emphatically dismissed Jungle Woman, an example of a "punishment project" imposed on him by Universal.
+LeBorg recalled: "I had to do it.
+I was under contract."

+Dixon cautions that, despite LeBorg's low opinion of the picture, Jungle Woman "is actually far more interesting than LeBorg was willing to admit."
+The handling of the material suggests that LeBorg went to great lengths to endow the project with a measure of "nuance" and "visual flair."
+Despite his efforts, Jungle Woman exhibits "extremely cheap production values."
+Dixon adds that Lon Chaney Jr. delivered his most "disciplined performances" under LeBorg's direction.

+Ironically, some of these features, produced to fill the "bottom half of Universal's double feature packages." are more popular in retrospectives of LeBorg's work.